-Draft Minutes Planning Commission Meeting October 9, 2019 Page 12 of 13
+Unofficial Minutes Planning Commission Meeting October 9, 2019 Page 16 of 18

-Commissioner Camacho agreed with Chair Brown and stated he noticed when staff parsed out the sensitive uses the most disadvantaged were left.
-He stated he agrees with Commissioner Vander Molen that a lot of work and time has been put into this, but today is the first time the Commissioners have had an opportunity to have an opinion.
-He stated he doesn't agree that the Commission must send an up or down vote to the City Council, rather they need to make a recommendation.
+Commission must send an up or down vote to the City Council, rather they need to make a recommendation.
 He stated he supports parsing the vote because he wants to send a strong message to City Council.